taerang22/CatchMeIfYouCan/docs/index.md

 # Real-Time Ball Catching with a Kinova Gen3

-## Introduction
+## End Goal
-This project aims to catch a thrown ball in real time using a Kinova Gen3 robotic manipulator.
+The goal of this project is to catch a thrown ball in real time using a robotic manipulator, by integrating perception, prediction, and control into a single closed-loop system.
-The system integrates RGB-D perception, trajectory prediction, and model predictive control to generate smooth and robust catching motions.

-## System Overview
-- **Perception**: RealSense RGB-D camera for 3D ball tracking
-- **Prediction**: Estimate intersection point with a predefined catching plane
-- **Control**: MPC + Jacobian-based inverse kinematics

-## Demo
-(영상 링크 추가 예정)
+## Why This Is Interesting
+This project requires solving several challenging robotics problems: real-time RGB-D perception, noisy state estimation, trajectory prediction under uncertainty, and generating dynamically feasible motions within strict latency constraints.

-## Course
+## Real-World Applications
-ME C206A – Robotics
-University of California, Berkeley
+The techniques developed in this project are applicable to:
+- Dynamic manipulation in industrial automation
+- Human-robot interaction involving object handoff
+- Robotic sports training and assistive robotics
+- Interceptive manipulation tasks in unstructured environments